kojima-r/MolCrawl_alpha/gpn/README.md

 # Installation

-For using these models, you need to create a different conda environment.
+For using these models, you need to create a different conda environment by doing `conda create -n new_environment_name python=3.11`.
 Once you have creted the enviroment, install the package by going into the folder that contains this readme, and then running `pip install --no-build-isolation -e .`

 # Data Preparation